 Component 1: Preventing Primary HIV Infection in Women

 Primary prevention of HIV among women of reproductive age remains critical to any efforts to reduce vertical transmission.
 Women who remain HIV-negative cannot transmit HIV to their infants.
 Further, “children whose mothers have died, regardless of the mother’s HIV status, are less likely to survive to their fifth birthday than are children of HIV-infected women who are still alive” (Zaba et al., 2005 cited in Heymann et al., 2007a).
-The programming in Prevention for Women, Prevention for Key Affected Populations, Prevention for Young People, and Strengthening the Enabling Environment addresses this first component of preventing primary HIV infection in women.
+The programming in Prevention for Women, Prevention for Key Affected Populations, Prevention and Services for Adolescents and Young People, and Strengthening the Enabling Environment addresses this first component of preventing primary HIV infection in women.

 Component 2: Preventing Unintended Pregnancy Among Women Living with HIV